Introduction

 Enter Diagnostic Mode

-Connect the diagnostic tool and place the system into diagnostic mode following the tool’s instructions.
+Connect the test tool and place the system into test mode following the tool’s directions.

 Confirm Erasure